wp-plugins/calculated-fields-form/README.txt

 [CP_CALCULATED_FIELDS_RESULT]

+= Q: Could you show only a subset of submitted fields in the summary inserted in the thank you page? =

+A: The shortcode to display the summary of submitted fields in the thank you page, accepts the attribute: fields, to select the list of fields to display in the summary, separated by the comma symbol.
+So, if you want insert in the summary only the fields: fieldname1, and fieldname4, the shortcode should be inserted like follow:

+[CP_CALCULATED_FIELDS_RESULT fields="fieldname1,fieldname4"]

 = Q: How can I apply CSS styles to the form fields? =

 A: Into the calculated form editor, click a field to edit its details, there is a setting there named "Add CSS Layout Keywords".
 You can add the class name into that field, so the style specified into the CSS class will be applied to that field.